kregmi001/ML-and-Deep-Learning-for-Single-and-Muti-Class-Classification/README.md

-# Project: Machine and Deep Learning for Natural Language Processing (NLP)
+## Project: Machine and Deep Learning for Natural Language Processing (NLP)
+# Dataset: TMDB 5000 Movie Dataset
+# Project takes on three core tasks on listed below:
+- Movie recommender using TF-IDF Vectorization and Cosine similarity
-- usage of TF-IDF on machine learning single text classification
+- usage of TF-IDF vectorizer on Machine Learning Models for single text classification (top genre)
-- usage of TF-IDF on Sequenital Deep Learing Model for multi-text classification
+- usage of Count Vectorizer on Keras Sequenital Model for multi-text classification ( All relevant genres)